 Transylvania's Wild Side

-Transylvania: beyond the sinister, blood-soaked mythology of Dracula's crumbling castles, there's something extraordinary about this corner of Romania.
-Shielded by the arc of the Carpathian Mountains, is one of Europe's last true wildernesses, with forests little changed since the Middle Ages.
-They are home to some of the world's biggest wolf packs, and sanctuary to the magnificent lynx and European brown bear.
-Here, crumbling medieval villages long abandoned by humans have been resettled by elegant storks, the mythical childbearers of old.
-Bats fly in and out of the crumbling castles; and among the film's unexpected heroes are a family of mouse-eared bats, struggling to bring up their fragile young in the ruined walls of a 500-year-old church.
+Beyond the sinister mythology of Dracula's crumbling castles, there's something extraordinary about this corner of Romania.
+Shielded by the arc of the Carpathian Mountains, it is one of Europe's last true wildernesses.
+Forests unchanged since the Middle Ages are home to the world's biggest wolf packs, sanctuary to magnificent lynx and European brown bear.
+Abandoned medieval villages are resettled by elegant storks, the mythical childbringers of old, while families of mouse-eared bats struggle to raise their fragile young within the ruins of a 500-year-old church.

 Tough at the Top

 The Hohe Tauern mountain range is a high Alpine wilderness harboring natural treasures.
 The film shows a series of barely known, extremely shy or rare animals of the high mountains of Upper Austria.
 It took 2 years to complete the complicated shooting during which the camera team had to cope with harsh conditions to capture an intimate look into the secretive life of these shyest of mountain creatures.